MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-the-build-output-directory.md

 >
 > ![Screenshot of the Build configuration picker in Visual Studio 2022.](media/vs-2022/build-configuration-chooser.png)

-### To change the build output directory using the legacy .NET Project Designer or C++ property pages
+### To change the build output directory using the legacy .NET Project Designer

 1. Clean the project or solution to remove any existing output files (**Build** > **Clean solution**).